 We were able to put Emart’s leadership (and our own team) into its shoppers’ shoes by utilising a technique we call Experience Attribute Mapping (EXAM).
 This allows us to map the customer experience in minute detail, from the customer perspective.
 From there, we apply elements of what the brand strategy should be at various key interaction points.
 How this greater understanding of Emart’s customers and the shopping experience will play out in a repositioned brand is still a work in progress.
 But Prophet was able to provide a taste of the possibilities through the development of three new store formats all designed and opened in 100 days.

 The challenge was to transform an underperforming Emart store, which had been a Walmart, with formats that previously hadn’t existed in Korea: a warehouse/club-style store (minus membership requirements), a lifestyle-oriented electronics store and a pet store.

 The 17,000-square-metre ground floor was given over to Emart Traders – characterised by mass merchandising, value pricing and bulk purchases of everything from fresh food to office supplies.
 Featuring a clean, simple and well-organised flow, it emphasises deals, through bright and inviting signage, along with a merchandising presentation of open cases on shipping pallets.

 Matrix, the electronics division, departs from the single-manufacturer stores that typify Korean electronics retailing.
 It emphasises interactivity, with demonstration areas that hadn’t previously been employed in the market.
-It also focused around customer needs, with “watch” “listen” and “play” sections, which shoppers gravitate to according to the type of product they want.
+It also focused on customer needs, with “watch” “listen” and “play” sections, which shoppers gravitate to according to the type of product they want.
 It also has a more urban feel – reinforced with graffiti on concrete surfaces.